 Pursuant to relevant government policies, the Bank's payment tools of flexible remuneration include cash and equity.
-After the implementation of the first employee stock incentive plan of the Bank in July 2007, the Bank did not implement any new round of stock incentive plan in the reporting period.
+After implementing the first employee stock incentive plan of the Bank in July 2007, the Bank did not implement any new round of stock incentive plan in the reporting period.